pengsrc/docker-for-mac-kubernetes-devkit/README.md

 ### Configure Client

+Now, you will get the client config file at `./local/docker-for-mac.ovpn`.
 Add the subnets that you want to reach at bottom of the client config like below, and connect to the local OpenVPN server.

 ``` Config
 route 172.16.0.0 255.255.0.0